-In the aftermath of “The Exuberance of Buttsecks” more than one piece was written on the novel “Brideshead Revisited”, and how the entire point of the novel was essentially mocked unto destruction by Bergoglio and his army of diabolical faggots.
-I wrote on this previously in September of ARSH 2014.
+In the aftermath of the Freemasonic-sodomitical Antichurch document “The Exuberance of Sodomy”, which is the literal Classical Latin meaning of “Amoris Laetitia”, more than one piece was written on the novel “Brideshead Revisited”, and how the entire point of the novel was essentially mocked unto destruction by Antipope Bergoglio and his army of diabolical faggots.
+I wrote on this previously in September of ARSH 2016.
 Here is that piece, even more relevant now than it was before.
-I have updated a couple of terms.
+I’m posting this as pre-study for my piece on Queen Elizabeth II, which shall be posted after she is buried. -AB ’22

 If you are not familiar with Brideshead Revisited, the context is easily explained.
 Set between the World Wars in England, Julia is civilly divorced from Rex, and is shacking up with Charles, who is also civilly divorced.
 Charles and Julia make a real cute couple and “love” each other (inasmuch as people who express their “love” for one another do so by knowingly flagellating and crucifying Christ in exchange for having an orgasm, can actually be said to love one another in any honest sense of the word.)
 Bridey is Julia’s older brother.